 Napier and Jost said conservatives may possess an "ideological buffer" against the negative effects of inequality.
-They're able to rationalise it away, believing the poor are poor because they've not worked hard enough, that the rich are rich because they have.
-Put all this through an academic translator and you get "system justification" – a theory in social psychology that describes the (inherently conservative) desire to justify existing social systems.
+They're able to rationalize it away, believing the poor are poor because they've not worked hard enough, and that the rich are rich because they have.
+Put all this through an academic translator and you get "system justification"—a theory in social psychology that describes the (inherently conservative) desire to justify existing social systems.
 The way things are.

 The ways in which young people start to build a political identity for themselves are complex, but to understand why conservatives might be happier you've got to understand why people arrive at conservative views in the first place.
-I spoke to an A-level politics teacher I'll call Sarah about this.
+I spoke to an high schoolpolitics teacher I'll call Sarah about this.
 She teaches 16 to 19-year-olds in an ethnically diverse central London college.
 In her experience, right-wing views are very context-specific.
-"Because of how multicultural my student cohort is, it's not within anyone's interest to express right-wing views on things like immigration and inequality," she says.
+"Because of how multicultural my students are, it's not within anyone's interest to express right-wing views on things like immigration and inequality," she says.
 "Broadly, everyone hangs out together.
 The tension isn't there.
 They don't necessarily see the world as we see it; they're used to Muslims sitting next to Christians."

 "The right certainly seems more unified, purposeful and less despairing about the future"

 Conservatives who believe we live in a just world are likely to look at global inequality and think that everything is as it should be.
-If, as predicted, Britons are going to suffer the biggest rise in inequality since Thatcher under Theresa May's government, does that mean we assume that those who support the Conservatives just aren't as concerned about human suffering – the rotten core of inequality?
+If, as predicted, Britsare going to suffer the biggest rise in inequality since Thatcher under Prime Minister Theresa May's government, does that mean we assume that those who support the Conservatives just aren't as concerned about human suffering or the rotten core of inequality?

 There's likely no straightforward answer.
-"The right certainly seems more unified, purposeful and less despairing about the future," says Rupert Myers, a barrister and political writer who says he isn't the easiest Conservative to categorise.
-"But not many Conservatives are happy with the image of them portrayed by politicians like Donald Trump or Nigel Farage, who are worse than embarrassments – they are dangerous."
+"The right certainly seems more unified, purposeful and less despairing about the future," says Rupert Myers, a barrister and political writer who says he isn't the easiest Conservative to categorize.
+"But not many Conservatives are happy with the image of them portrayed by politicians like Donald Trump or British politician Nigel Farage, who are worse than embarrassments —they are dangerous."

 The picture of a Syrian child pulled from Aleppo rubble that emerged last year comes to mind.
 Five-year-old Omar Daqneesh was photographed dazed, covered head-to-toe in dust and dried blood in the back of an ambulance.
 His face highlighted the desperation of the Syrian civil war.
-We'd already been shaken awake to the Syrian refugee crisis in 2015 with an image that remains unforgettable: the lifeless body of three-year-old Aylan Kurdi lying face-down on a Turkish beach.
+We'd already been shaken awake to the Syrian refugee crisis in 2015 with an image that remains unforgettable: The lifeless body of three-year-old Aylan Kurdi lying face-down on a Turkish beach.
 He'd been washed ashore after the boat transporting him and his family to Greece, away from the war, capsized.
-We know that this war has created the worst humanitarian crisis of our time, yet our Conservative government does not think we should accept more refugees.
-Across the Atlantic, Trump has reportedly dropped his indefinite ban on allowing Syrian refugees into the US, but is still suspending the refugee programme, effectively telling the world: "I'm sorry about the kids, but our safety matters most!"
+This war has created the worst humanitarian crisis of our time, yet the British conservative government refuses to accept more refugees.
+President Trump has reportedly dropped his indefinite ban on allowing Syrian refugees into the US, but is still suspending the refugee program, effectively telling the world: "I'm sorry about the kids, but our safety matters most!"

-This is the politics of appealing to the most gut emotion of them all: fear.
-Conservative politicians tell the people they need to be afraid and then offer a comfort blanket.
+This is the politics of appealing to the most gut emotion of them all: Fear.
+Conservatives say you need to be afraid, then offer a comfort blanket.

 Much has been written on Trump's politics of fear.
 Political psychologist Drew Weston, author of The Political Brain: The Role of Emotion in Deciding the Fate of the Nation, told the Washington Post: "The fear of mortality tends cross culturally to shift people to the right… It prompts people to more strongly hold to traditions, rituals.
 I don't mean to belittle anyone's politics, but it should be understood as the political equivalent of the way that a child who is scared grabs on to a parent or latches on more tightly to a teddy bear.
 It offers comfort."
 When it comes to fear, conservative rhetoric often trumps reality.
-As David Brooks, the conservative New York Times columnist, wrote earlier this month, people support Trumpism because it claims to be about "protection, security and order", even though we know his policies would actually breathe more risk into people's lives.
+As David Brooks, conservative New York Times columnist, wrote earlier this month, people support Trumpism because it claims to be about "protection, security, and order," even though we know his policies bring more risk into people's lives.

 Conservative politicians know full well that fear drives people to the right.
 There's strong evidence that threat causes liberals to think like conservatives.
-As Weston (a democrat) says, there are probably just five major emotions you see guiding people in politics – the ones you feel in your gut – and "all the best politicians know how to use them".
+As Weston (democrat) says, there are probably just five major emotions you see guiding people in politics—the ones you feel in your gut—and "all the best politicians know how to use them."
 Simple, direct ideas ("We're gonna build a wall to keep the Mexicans out!
-We're gonna BAN those dangerous Muslims!") target gut emotion.
+We're gonna ban those dangerous Muslims!") target gut emotion.
 Republican governors in the US began voicing serious concern about accepting Syrian refugees into the US just days after the Paris terrorist attacks.

 Fear is rife in Britain, too.
-Our NHS is in crisis and we want to blame something concrete.
+Our National Health Service (NHS) is in crisis and we want to blame something concrete.
 Often, that thing is immigration.
 Having legitimate concerns about immigration and believing foreigners are dangerous to society are two different things, yet the way fears around immigration are stoked in our political discourse, many now directly blame problems with public services on immigrants.

 If we go back to the happiness gap, considering how much conservative politics depend on fear, it seems fair to ask if conservatives are just inherently more afraid, or at least more sensitive to threat.
 Plenty of evidence suggests this is the case.